singhaman092/rembg/DEPLOY.md

 For Container port give 5000
 For Capacity give 2GB RAM and 4vCPU
 For execution env choose 2nd Gen
-Select allow all requests even the unauthorized ones
+Select allow all traffic/requests even the unauthorized ones

 ### Changing the serverless.yml ###